• Skip to primary navigation

 ❔ What Is Hunan Beef

-Hunan Beef is a hot and spicy stir-fried beef dish with dried chilies and garlic.
-Hunan cuisine (also known as Xiang cuisine) is not only known for its hot and spicy flavors but also its fresh aroma.
+Hunan Beef is a hot, spicy, stir-fried beef dish with dried chilies and garlic.
+Hunan cuisine (also known as Xiang cuisine) is known for its hot and spicy flavors and its fresh aroma.

 Additionally, Hunan cuisine is known for being bright and colorful.
 The province produces a large agricultural crop, so the fresh ingredients change seasonally.
 Since there are three regions within the Hunan province, this beef dish has many variations that could still be completely 'authentic' or 'traditional'!